Leaders Connect #Philippines

 The first session talked about “Building Sustainable Peace” and was presented by Dr. Julius Malicdem, UPF Chairman Philippines, and three panelists from different organizations shared their best practices on achieving sustainable peace.
 These panelists were: Dr. Almuhaimin Usman, Officer from the Teach Peace Build Peace Movement; Mr. Edward D. Era, National President of Samahan ng Boluntaryo ng Pilipinas; and Hon.
 Jomil Bryan C. Serna, Sangguniang Kabataan Chairman of Brgy.
 Pinagsama, Taguig City.

-Furthermore, the second session which talks about Eradicating HIV/AIDS and Teenage Pregnancy was presented by Ms. Joyce D.P.
+Furthermore, the second session focused on “Eradicating HIV/AIDS and Teenage Pregnancy”, which was presented by Ms. Joyce D.P.
 Hilyano, Asst.
-Regional Director of POPCOM (Commission on Population) National Capital Region, as well as another three panelists shared their best practices to lessen these issues in the Philippines like Dr. Louie Ocampo, Country Director of the UNAIDS Philippines, Ms. Aiza Baldonado, Project Officer for Young Key Population, AIDS Society of the Philippines and Mr. Rey Hikaru Estoce, representative from WCARP.
+Regional Director of POPCOM (Commission on Population) National Capital Region.
+Likewise, another three panelists shared their best practices to lessen these issues in the Philippines: Dr. Louie Ocampo, Country Director of the UNAIDS Philippines; Ms. Aiza Baldonado, Project Officer for Young Key Population, AIDS Society of the Philippines; and Mr. Rey Hikaru Estoce, representative from WCARP.